 I like to think I’m a walking advertisement for the value of a liberal arts education.
 I constantly learn new stuff about the world, and relish the opportunity to pass along this passion to students by showing them that good nonfiction is as compelling as fiction.
 And my broad publishing background qualifies me to speak intelligently about virtually any form of writing.

-What educators say about my visits . . .
+What they say about my visits . . .

 From the moment nonfiction writer, Jim Whiting, stood in front of my 5th grade students, he completely captivated them!
 It was a rich, varied presentation that had them sitting on the edge of their seats the entire period.
 He relayed his story of how he became a writer, reading excerpts from his books, showing visuals, and telling the stories behind writing them, all with a keen sense of humor.
 He also showed them how to improve their writing from ordinary to interesting.